 - Kosher salt and black pepper

-- Preheat oven to 425 degrees F and position a rack in the middle of the oven.
+- Preheat the oven to 425 degrees F and position a rack in the middle.

-- Pat salmon dry on both sides (if you are using skinless salmon fillets) and season with kosher salt, pepper, and dried oregano.
-Place seasoned salmon on a lightly oiled sheetpan and brush the top with extra virgin olive oil.
+- Season the salmon.
+Pat the salmon dry on both sides and season with kosher salt, pepper, and dried oregano.
+Arrange on a lightly oiled sheet pan and brush the top of the salmon with extra virgin olive oil.

-- Bake salmon in heated oven for 8 to 12 minutes until it’s done and flakes easily.
-See cook’s tip #1 below.
-Meanwhile, work on the salad and vinaigrette.
+- Bake the salmon in the heated oven for 8 to 12 minutes until it's done and flakes easily (see cook's tip #1 below).
+Meanwhile, work on the salad and the vinaigrette.

-- Prepare Salad.
-In a large salad bowl, add lettuce, tomatoes, bell peppers, cucumbers, shallots, and Kalamata olives (hold the feta for now)
+- Prepare the salad.
+In a large salad bowl, add the lettuce, tomatoes, bell peppers, cucumbers, shallots, and Kalamata olives (don't add the feta yet)

-- Prepare Vinaigrette.
-In the small bowl of a food processor fitted with a blade, add olive oil, lemon juice, garlic, fresh mint, oregano, paprika.
+- Prepare the vinaigrette.
+In the small bowl of a food processor fitted with a blade, add olive oil, lemon juice, garlic, fresh mint, oregano, and paprika.
 Add a pinch of Kosher salt and black pepper.
 Blend until well-combined.

-- Dress Salad with a bit of the vinaigrette.
-Pour about 1/2 of the vinaigrette over the salad.
+- Pour about ½ of the vinaigrette over the salad.
 Toss to combine.
 Now add the feta cheese blocks on top.
-(Hold the remaining vinaigrette to dress the salmon later.)
+(Hold the remaining vinaigrette to dress the salmon later).

-- When salmon is ready, build your salad bowls.
-Transfer salad to serving bowls, top each with 1 fillet of salmon.
-Drizzle the remaining vinaigrette on top, making sure to get some on the baked salmon itself.
+- Build your salmon salad bowls.
+Transfer the salad to 4 serving bowls, top each with 1 fillet of salmon.
+Drizzle the remaining vinaigrette on top of the salmon.
 Enjoy!

-- Cook’s Tip #1 for Baked Salmon: Check salmon for doneness at the 8-minute mark to make sure you don’t overcook it.
+- Cook's tip #1: When is salmon ready?
+Check salmon for doneness at the 8-minute mark to make sure you don't overcook it.
 An instant-read thermometer inserted into the middle of the thickest fillet should register 120°F to 130°F for medium-rare, or 135°F to 145°F for more well-done.
 Cook time will depend on the thickness of salmon and your oven.

 - Leftovers?
 It's best to store the baked salmon and salad in separate air-tight containers in the fridge and use within 2 to 3 days.